The MIP Ensemble Simulation: Local Ensemble Statistics in the Cosmic Web: Introduction

-Until recently our current set of theoretical and numerical analysis tools was limited on global descriptors such as the two-point correlation function and its generalization to $n-$points \citep{Peebles80, Szapudi98}, marked correlations \citep{Sheth05}, topology via the Minkowski functionals \citep{Mecke94,Schmalzing99}, etc. These tools provide a good description of the global clustering and scaling relations of the matter in the Universe.
-However, since such measurements contain no phase information they are insensitive to \textit{local} variations that may arise in the diversity of environments in the Cosmic Web.
-Some important advances have been done in this respect with the introduction of LSS characterization algorithms based properties of the LSS such as the density field \citep{Aragon07b} and related Hessian-based descriptors \citep{Zhang09, Cautun12}, tidal field \citep{Hahn07}, shear tensor \citep{Libeskind12}, topology \citep{Sousbie08,Aragon10a} among many others.
-Using such tools haloes can be assigned to particular environments and then study the dependence of their properties.
-However, after the assignment of haloes of specific environments, invariably the halo sample is integrated into global environment-based samples, thus losing the locality gained by the LSS characterization.
-The main reason for this is the need for a large halo sample in order to perform meaningful statistical analysis.
-This would be in principle sufficient if all environments could be completely characterized using the algorithms mentioned above.
-However, even the most complete characterization tools available can not fully describe the complexity of environments found in the Cosmic Web.
+Current theoretical and numerical studies of the LSS-halo relation are mostly focused on global descriptors such as the two-point correlation function and its generalization to $n-$points \citep{Peebles80, Szapudi98}, marked correlations \citep{Sheth05} and topology via the Minkowski functionals \citep{Mecke94,Schmalzing99}.
+These tools provide a quantitative description of the global clustering and scaling relations of the distribution of matter and galaxies/haloes in the Universe.
+However, such measurements are intrinsically global and are insensitive to local effects that may arise in the diversity of environments in the Cosmic Web.
+Some important advances have been done in this respect with the introduction of LSS characterization algorithms based on the local properties of the density field \citep[MMF][]{Aragon07b}) and derived implementations \citep{Zhang09, Cautun13}, tidal field \citep{Hahn07}, shear tensor \citep{Libeskind12}, topology \citep{Sousbie08,Aragon10a}.
+Using such tools haloes can be assigned to characteristic environments in order to study the dependence of their properties.
+However, in these methods the halo sample is invariably integrated into global samples such as ``filament haloes" or ``void haloes", thus partiality losing the locality gained by the LSS characterization.